AventusProtocolFoundation/avn-parachain/pallets/parachain-staking/README.md

      tokens.
 The pallet is not opinionated on how the growth is implemented or how the information provided is used by the formula in tier 1.
 It simply provides the following
      data:
-     - `total_stake`: The total average stake in the system at the start of the growth period.
+     - `total_stake`: The mean total stake per era over the growth period.
      - `total_rewards`: The total rewards distributed to collators and nominators during the growth period.
    - The bridge contract processes the request and emits an `AvtGrowthLiftedData` event once the